gaehlerm/SoftwareEngineering/README.md

 ## Exercises

-Sort the following function calls by their level of abstraction, starting with the lowest:
+Sort the following function calls by their level of abstraction, starting with the highest:
 - main()
 - look_up_flight()
-- select_from()
+- select_flight_from()
 - plan_voyage()
 - book_flight()